What effective methods can help with German grammar mastery

 - The PQRST method (Preview, Question, Read, Summary, Test) is an effective strategy for improving German reading skills, which also supports grammar comprehension.
 It encourages deeper engagement with the text and reinforces grammatical structures through active reading.
 2

-- Grammar-Translation method, while focusing more on mechanical mastery, is still used to teach grammar through systematic study of tenses and sentence translation, which can build a strong foundation.
+- The Grammar-Translation method, while focusing more on mechanical mastery, is still used to teach grammar through systematic study of tenses and sentence translation, which can build a strong foundation.
 3

 Digital and Interactive Technologies